Webpage created: July 03, 2017

 Mr Godfrey resigned in May 1848 after only six months and it was left to the Reverend George Rundle Prynne, appointed on August 16th 1848, to fit up and re-open the Chapel as Saint Peter's Church in the November of that year.

 Immediately the young vicar started to make alterations to make the Church more attractive and acceptable.
 By 1850 a chancel designed by Mr George E Street had been added to the old Chapel building and the Church was consecrated on October 5th 1850 by the Bishop of Exeter, Doctor Phillpotts.
 As the Reverend Prynne was the first Puseyite clergyman at Plymouth, he met with much violent opposition and police protection had to be provided on the day of the consecration although it turned out to be unnecessary.
 It was alleged that the Reverend Doctor Pusey himself was present at the event under the assumed name of Doctor Grey.

 After that he started to work on the creation of a school, details of which are given elsewhere on this website.

 A Mission Chapel, the Chapel of the Good Shepherd, was opened in Octagon Street in 1862.

-In due course the Reverend Prynne's son, the Reverend George Fellowes Prynne, added the nave and a morning chapel, which were consecrated on February 1st 1882.
 The church is of native limestone in the Early English style.
 It has a Lady Chapel, south porch and a huge copper-capped western tower, the spire of which was completed in 1906.

 The Lady Chapel at St Peter's Church, Plymouth.